Chapter 8: Missions

 “Years of careful preparations consecrated that sanctuary,” she moaned.
 “I’ve failed them, let their sacred place be… be… tainted, contaminated.”
 She clutched at him as if she was drowning.
 “I can’t be without them!
 I can’t!”

 “We must return to Farr Castle.
 There, I can search the scrolls and tablets I’ve collected.
 Perhaps they hold the answer.”

 “Very well.”
 Gaelib nodded.
 “We’ll return to Farr.
 Now, let me help you relax.”
-His hands traversed her body, replacing tension with lust.
+His hands traversed her body.

 The rain poured down hard and cold.

 Jonathan and his horse were long since soaked to the bone.
 He’d kept moving since departing from River Town and his encounter with George Rosewud.
-Uncertainty gnawed at his stomach.
-He meditated on the Writings to still his fears, thanking the Lord for keeping him on track.
+Uncertainty gnawed at his gut.
+He meditated on the Writings to still his fears, thanking the Lord for leading him.

 In the distance, two grey figures on horseback appeared, nearing at a walk.